anish-lakkapragada/tricli/README.md

 The setup.py and .github/workflows are there to get the CLI to pip, so you can ignore them.

-**Considering that I am a sophomore beginning in industry CS, I am open to unpaid experience.**
+**Considering that I am a sophomore high-schooler beginning in industry CS, I am open to unpaid experience.**